Western Sidereal Astrology

 My site includes a foundation course on sidereal astrology.
 It consists of eleven lessons, designed to help the student understand the fundamentals of sidereal astrology as a body of axioms, techniques and interpretation.
 It includes an historical overview, lessons on the zodiac, the sidereal signs, astronomical concepts and horoscope calculation, natal interpretation and solar returns.
-(Note: most of this course is now in book form, see below) I am also planning a advanced course that will cover primary directions, secondary progressions, lunar returns and various methods of directing the angles.
+(Note: most of this course is now in book form, see below.)
+I am also planning an advanced course that will cover primary directions, secondary progressions, lunar returns and various methods of directing the angles.
 The site also includes many articles I’ve written over the years on topics such as politics, predictive techniques and natal interpretation.
 I would also highly recommend reading Fagan’s books and articles.

 © Colleen Mauro, 2004